Joschiller/backup_utils/README.md

 This script runs the backup for local files given in a `.config` file by copying them to a local location.
 By default, a config file with the name `backupFromLocalPath.config` will be used that is contained in the current working directory.
 The backup folders will also be put in the same folder.

 The config file must contain a list of directory paths that will be copied.
 The other directory, that should be backed up, must contain a file named `.backupable`.
+Within this file, the script will document the last performed backup.

 > Be aware, that, if a folder with the same name already exists in the backup target location, its contents will be discarded and replaced with the newly copied contents.
 Meaning: folder names cannot occur several times within the same target backup folder!